kallebju/ada-website/index.md

 Upon further analysis, the number of politicians in Joe Biden's cluster each year is actually increasing as well.
 This explains the shape of the curve.
 Even so, upon analysis, we find a certain stability in the population of Joe Biden's cluster in recent years.

+#### Similarity over years
 We noticed that Joe Biden and John Kerry never belong to the same cluster.
-However, we analyzed the cross-correlation of Joe Biden and Kerry over the years and compared to their auto-correlation as references :
+However, we analyzed the cross-correlation of Joe Biden and Kerry over the years and compared to their auto-correlation as references.
+This tells us how the similarity has evolved over the years.

 ![Crosscorrelation between Biden and Kerry](/assets/crosscorrelation.png)